grannycart/by-sound-alone_source/README.md

-# Sub World Book 1 Manuscript
+# Manuscript Draft --- A Novel With Some Submarines In It (pre-release version)
-* By
+* By Mark Torrey

 ## How to read it: